 Kate diRienzi is an NYC-based filmmaker from Philly.
 Her films examine explosive emotional landscapes through a lens of strained femininity and queer freedom.

 Before making films, Kate began as a theater director and choreographer.
 Her first short film, Before We Die, was awarded Best Short Film at the Boston Film Festival.
-Her second short, Nun’s Beach received an Audience Award at NFFTY in 2025 and was an Official Selection at Hamptons International Film Festival, Bend Film Festival, & Short of the Week.
-Kate is currently developing her first feature, Going Dark — a psychological drama about catholic school girls and the monsters that live inside of them.
+Her recent short, Nun’s Beach, received an Audience Award at NFFTY, an Official Selection at Hamptons International Film Festival, and was featured on Short of the Week.
+Kate is currently developing her first feature, Going Dark and also recently wrapped production on her thesis short film The Forest Echoes Back.

-Kate is a 2025 Robert Gore Rifkind Queer Production Grant Recipient, a 2025 Stowe Writer’s Retreat Accelerator Fellowship Semi-Finalist, 2025 Screenwriter Sessions PANO Scholarship Recipient, and a 2024 NYWIFT Scholarship Recipient.
+Kate is a 2026 Saltonstall Fellow, a 2025 Robert Gore Rifkind Queer Production Grant Recipient, a 2025 Stowe Writer’s Retreat Accelerator Fellowship Semi-Finalist, 2025 Screenwriter Sessions PANO Scholarship Recipient, and a 2024 NYWIFT Scholarship Recipient.

-Kate received her BFA from NYU Tisch School of the Arts and is now completing her MFA in Screenwriting & Directing at Columbia University.
+Kate received her BFA from NYU Tisch School of the Arts and her MFA in Screenwriting & Directing at Columbia University.
 She also participated in the La Fémis Producing Atelier in Paris and Cannes.